Shopping in Hastings Old Town

 Bakes, cakes and chocolates

-No shopping trip is ever complete without a trip to the deli or baker and in the High Street, you’ll find Penbuckles Delicatessen, home to lots of local artisan cheeses, charcuterie and wines.
+No shopping trip is ever complete without a trip to a deli or baker and in the High Street, you’ll find Penbuckles Delicatessen, home to lots of local artisan cheeses, charcuterie and wines.
 Next door is Judges Bakery.
 Hastings folk were queuing out of the door here and I am not surprised, because they have a mouthwatering range of artisan breads, cakes and bakes.

 Frocks and socks

-Shopping in Hastings
+Shopping in Hastings Old Town

 A little bit of everything